-Part 1: List each child's name, the school they attend and their grade.

-Part 2: Enter household's Master Case Number if the household qualifies for SNAP, TANF or FDPIR.

-Part 3: Skip this part.

-Part 5: This part is optional and does not affect your children's eligibility for free or reduced price meals.
+- Part 1: List each child's name, the school they attend and their grade. - Part 2: Enter household's Master Case Number if the household qualifies for SNAP, TANF or FDPIR. - Part 3: Skip this part. - Part 4: Complete this part.
+An adult must sign the form. - Part 5: This part is optional and does not affect your children's eligibility for free or reduced price meals.
 If you do not select race or ethnicity, one may be selected based on visual observation.